Syrian Canadians: Demography

+Religion

 Economic life

 The leading factor for the immigration of Syrians has been to find better employment.
 The early immigrants found themselves engaging in basic commerce, with the term 'peddler' becoming almost synonymous with 'Syrian'.
 Most of these peddlers were successful, and, with time, and after raising enough capital, some became importers and wholesalers, recruiting newcomers and supplying them with merchandise.
 Others opened small businesses in urban centers all over the country.
 Later, these merchants would go towards larger urban locations, where the economy was improving.
 Smaller number of Syrians worked as laborers in factories, miners, or as plumbers.
 Also, some became pioneers in the Southern prairie regions of Western Canada, and worked in farming.
 These workers settled in communities such as Swift Current, Saskatchewan, and Lac La Biche, Alberta.
 Few reached the Northwest Territories, the best known being Peter Baker, author of the book An Arctic Arab, and later elected as a member of the legislative assembly of the Northwest Territories.
 By the 1930s, many towns in the Maritimes, Quebec, Ontario, and Western Canada had one or more retail stores run by Syrian immigrants.

 Women also worked occasionally, in addition to housekeeping, and usually helped run the family store if they had one, and in the cities they would sell goods from door to door.